conan-io/conan-io.github.io/_posts/2020-12-14-New-conan-release-1-32.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.32: New validate() Method, First Configurable Generator (msbuild) (Experimental), Renamed Multiple Toolchains & Generators (Methods & Classes), 2 New Meson Classes, Improve Lockfile Support for Private Requirements, Support for build_requires to Affect package_id (Workaround)"
+title: "Conan 1.32: New validate() Method, First configurable Generator (MSBuildDeps), Renamed Multiple Toolchains & Generators, 2 New Meson Classes, Improve Lockfile Support for Private Requirements, Support for build_requires to Affect package_id (Workaround)"
 ---

 Conan 1.32.0 features a new strategy for defining, detecting, and handling